spontoreau/rust-vsts/README.md

 # rust-vsts

-The project had moved to [rust-azure-devops](https://github.com/spontoreau/rust-azure-devops).
+The project was renamed.
+Go to [rust-azure-devops](https://github.com/spontoreau/rust-azure-devops).